010001000100000101000001/anderson_health_fitness/README.md

 Promote new arrivals through all marketing channels.
 Track website traffic, social media engagement, and sales data to refine strategies.
 Use analytics tools to understand customer behavior and preferences.
-Customer Feedback
-Encourage reviews and testimonials on products and services.
+Encourage reviews and testimonials on products and services and use this customer feedback to constantly improve.

 ## Wire Frames